Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

 (2) We say that $K$ is \emph{$(p,M)$-good} if there exist at most $M$ pairs $(x_i,y_i)$ of distinct elements in $\Pp^1(\bar{\Ff}_p)$ such that

 where

 \end{definition}

-In other words: given $M\geq 1$ and $p$ a prime, a $p$-periodic weight $K$ is $(p,M)$-good if the only matrices for which the estimate $|\wwd(K;\gamma)|\leq Mp^{1/2}$ fails are either (1) upper-triangular or sending $0$ to $\infty$ or $\infty$ to $0$; or (2) parabolic; or (3) elements which permute two points defined by at most $M$ integral quadratic (or linear) equations.
+In other words: given $M\geq 1$ and $p$ a prime, a $p$-periodic function $K$ is $(p,M)$-good if the only matrices for which the estimate $|\wwd(K;\gamma)|\leq Mp^{1/2}$ fails are either (1) upper-triangular or sending $0$ to $\infty$ or $\infty$ to $0$; or (2) parabolic; or (3) elements which permute two points defined by at most $M$ integral quadratic (or linear) equations.
 We note that if we fix such data, a ``generic'' matrix is \emph{not} of this type.

-This notion has little content if $M$ is larger that $p^{1/2}$, but we will already present below some elementary examples of $(p,M)$-good weights, together with their sets of correlation matrices for $M$ fixed and $p$ arbitrary large (not surprisingly, all these examples come from trace weights).
+This notion has little content if $M$ is larger that $p^{1/2}$, but we will already present below some elementary examples of $(p,M)$-good functions, together with their sets of correlation matrices for $M$ fixed and $p$ arbitrary large (not surprisingly, all these examples come from trace functions).

-Given a $(p,M)$-good weight $K$, we next show using counting arguments that the set of matrices $\gamma$ constructed from the amplifier does not intersect the set of correlating matrices in a too large set and we eventually obtain our main technical result:
+Given a $(p,M)$-good function $K$, we next show using counting arguments that the set of matrices $\gamma$ constructed from the amplifier does not intersect the set of correlating matrices in a too large set and we eventually obtain our main technical result:

-\begin{theorem}[Bounds for good twists] Let $f$ be a Hecke eigenform, $p$ be a prime number and $V$ a function satisfying $(V(P,Q))$.
+\begin{theorem}[Bounds for good twists] Let $f$ be a Hecke eigenform, $p$ be a prime number and $V$ a function satisfying $(V(C,P,Q))$.
 Let $M\geq 1$ be given, and let $K$ be a $(p,M)$-good function modulo $p$ with $\|K\|_\infty\leq M$.

 There exists $s\geq 1$ absolute such that